XTLS/go-win7/README-eng.md

-# Patched Go toolchain for Windows 7
+# Patched Go SDK for Windows 7

-The Go toolchain with patches that can run on Windows 7.
+The Go SDK with patches that can run on Windows 7.
 Only reverted some commits that will break running on Windows 7 from [Go](https://github.com/golang/go).

-This toolchain is used for building binaries that can run on Windows 7 that does not supported officially by Go now.
+This SDK is used for building binaries that can run on Windows 7 that does not supported officially by Go now.
 You can use it freely to build binaries targeting Windows 7 from Go.

 If you need other pre-built SDK binaries that does not found in Release, you may fork and build it.